Open to the Public

 Middle Township, Cape May County

 What to See: Plants and Animals

-Lizard Tail Swamp Preserve protects a number of rare species, including the eastern tiger salamander (Ambystoma tigrinum.)
-The preserve was named for the lizard's tail plant which grows abundantly in the swamp and produces long, tail-like spikes of flowers.
+Lizard Tail Swamp Nature Preserve protects a number of rare species, including the eastern tiger salamander (Ambystoma tigrinum).
+The nature preserve was named for the lizard's tail plant which grows abundantly in the swamp and produces long, tail-like spikes of flowers.